 Human beings are created to worship, and if we are not worshiping God, we will worship something else.
 Accordingly, every conversation, presentation, chapel service, teachers’ conference, parent seminar, newsletter, or update is an opportunity to focus our hearts and minds, our identity, on our relationship with Christ.
 The school works hard to reinforce this truth by communicating it, and through its faculty and administrators modeling it for our families and students.

 Grace Community School was founded by Grace Community Church in 1973 and began with an enrollment of 60 students in grades 2-12.
 With the completion of the high school building in 1996, Grace expanded to two locations keeping the elementary on Old Jacksonville Road and moving the middle school and high school to University Boulevard.
 Today the school exists as a junior kindergarten -12th grade, coeducational, college-preparatory day school with selective admissions.
 The curriculum is rigorous and high moral standards are expected and encouraged.
-Approximately 90% of our graduates will enter 4-year universities, with the remaining 10% entering 2-year colleges.

 MEET OUR BOARD OF TRUSTEES